chopardda/text_to_HPO/README.md

 Welcome to the **Text to HPO Pipeline** project!
 This tool is designed to map free text descriptions of phenotypic abnormalities to Human Phenotype Ontology (HPO) terms, providing a standardized way to capture and analyze phenotypic data.

 > **⚠️ Warning:** This project is currently under development.
-The codebase is not yet complete, and key features are still being verified.
 The repository will be fully functional and publicly available soon.
 Please check back later for updates.

 <!--
 ## Table of Contents